Artane Industrial School: Band

 The school formed the Artane Boys Band in 1872, which first played in public in 1874.
 It became associated with the Gaelic Athletic Association and played before big matches in Croke Park.
 After the industrial school's closure the band continued under a community-run Artane School of Music.
 In 2004, after girls were admitted, the band's name was changed to the "Artane Band".

+Of the band, Father Moore wrote "In my opinion the band is the only worthwhile achievement of the school.
+About 80 boys are involved, but this number is only a fraction of the total.
+The time used, the money spent, the number of engagements annually met are, I fear, out of all proportion to the results obtained.
+The maintenance of the band, although approximating £2,000 annually, is a continual strain on financial resources."

+Father Moore was concerned that band practice conflicted with classtime for other subjects: "Further, a serious gap in the boys' education follows from prolonged hours of practice and days missed from school.".

+He was also concerned that few former band members pursued a career in music: "There is no evidence that even a small number continue their musical career on leaving the school.
+Instruments are costly and encouragement is lacking.
+Indeed, the Brother in charge could be most helpful in placing the boys in suitable positions.".

 Child abuse

 The Commission to Inquire into Child Abuse found that Artane was under-staffed by a small number of largely inexperienced and untrained Brothers.
 As a result of complaints, the Commission to Inquire into Child Abuse investigated allegations of physical abuse, child sexual abuse, and neglect at Artane.
 The school "used frequent and severe corporal punishment", which was "systemic and pervasive", and that even when a child behaved it was still possible for him to be beaten.
 Sexual abuse of children by members of the Christian Brothers was "a chronic problem", that was at least one Brother during a 33-year period was a sexual abuser, that there were at least two such abusers for more than one third of those years and that for one year in the 1940s there were at least seven such abusers.
 Abuse by Christian Brothers was treated as a threat to the reputation of the order, thus protecting abusers.
 The most common reaction to abuse being reported was to move the offender to another institution run by the same order.
 Frequently abuse was not investigated nor was it reported to the Garda Síochána nor to the Department of Education.
 Exploitation of smaller pupils at the school by older ones was also significant.
 Mealtimes were poorly supervised, leading to smaller pupils being bullied and the facilities for serving food were primitive.
 Clothing was poor quality, institutional and patched, despite criticism by the Departmental Inspector and there being a surplus in school accounts.
 Toilet facilities were primitive before 1953 and accommodation was poor.